Card sleight of hand

 31. The classic force

-The classic force is a technique for seemingly allowing a spectator to choose a card freely, while actually forcing them to pick a predetermined card.
+The classic force is a technique for seemingly allowing a spectator to choose a card freely, while forcing them to pick a predetermined card.

 The 3 most useful sleights with a deck of cards